-Priority I: Applications in this category have met all program requirements, have project needs and/or benefits which are significant, have a minimum of one-to-one match of other funds and all other funds are firmly committed, engineering design is completed and approved by DOW.
+Priority I: Applications in this category have met all program requirements, have project needs and/or benefits which are significant, have a minimum of one-to-one match of other funds and all other funds are firmly committed, engineering design is complete and approved by DOW.
 Regionalization issues are addressed where feasible.

-Priority II: Applications in this category have met all program requirements, have project needs and/or benefits which are moderate or better, have a minimum of one-to-one match of other funds, all other funds may not have been committed and/or engineering design may not have been completed.
+Priority II: Applications in this category have met all program requirements, have project needs and/or benefits which are moderate, have a minimum of one-to-one match of other funds, all other funds may not have been committed and/or engineering design may not have been completed.
 Regionalization issues are addressed where feasible.

-Priority III: Applications in this category have met all program requirements, have project needs and/or benefits which are less acceptable and/or have less than a one to one match.
-This includes water and sewer projects with costs greater than \$12,000 per customer.
-Communities with combined current water and sewer rate less than \$40 per month, a current water rate less than \$20 per month or a sewer rate less than \$20 for 4,000 gallons of water use, will be considered a Priority III project.
-Projects in this category will be held until the final three months of the funding cycle and may be recommended for funding if funds are still available.
+Priority III: Applications in this category may or may not have met all program requirements, have project needs and/or benefits which are less acceptable and/or have less than a one to one match.
+This includes water and sewer projects with costs greater than \$15,000 per customer.
+Communities with combined current water and sewer rate less than \$46 per month, a current water rate less than \$23 per month or a sewer rate less than \$23 for 4,000 gallons of water use, Applications for I&I reduction that have not completed the SSES studies to determine project activities will be considered a Priority III project